 To keep credit scores clean, 'stoozers' should also make sure to close credit cards once they've been paid off.

-Finally don’t forget to carefully read through all the terms and conditions, thoroughly read credit card summary boxes so you’re not caught out by any hidden fees.
-Then work out how much money you can make and decide whether it’s worth putting in the effort.
+Lastly, don't forget to carefully read through all the terms and conditions, thoroughly read credit card summary boxes so you're not caught out by any hidden fees.
+Then work out how much money you can make and decide whether it's worth putting in the effort.

-Many of us are are not committed enough to put in the effort to stooze credit cards but there are simpler ways to exploit 0% periods on credit cards with savvy use of 0% purchase and balance transfer cards.
+Many of us are not committed enough to put in the effort to stooze credit cards but there are simpler ways to exploit 0% periods on credit cards with the savvy use of 0% purchase and balance transfer cards.

 Provided you meet your minimum repayments and keep your credit score in good health you can avoid interest accruing on your debts for many years, until you can afford to pay them back.